 They are protected.
-Also income/capital gains directed to a minor child from a Testamentary Trust is taxable at adult tax rates with the tax free threshold applying i.e. no 60% tax.
+Also, income/capital gains directed to a minor child from a Testamentary Trust are taxable at adult tax rates with the tax-free threshold applying i.e. no 60% tax.

 If these three benefits are important to you then a testamentary trust as part of your will should be considered

-This sort of treatment can even occur between spouses to protect the assets for children.
+This sort of treatment can even occur between spouses to protect the assets of children.